 As described in the Overview (p.
-18), you have an option of uploading the payload in chunks.
+17), when authenticating requests using the Authorization header, you have an option of uploading the payload in chunks.
 You can send data in fixed size or variable size chunks.
 This section describes the signature calculation process in chunked upload, how you create the chunk body, and how the delayed signing works where you first upload the chunk, and send its signature in the subsequent chunk.
+The example section (see Example: PUT Object (p.
+36)) shows signature calculations and resulting Authorization headers that you can use as test suite to verify your code.

-When transferring data in a series of chunks, you can use either the Transfer-Encoding or the Content-Length HTTP header.
-In the event the client you are using does not support the Transfer-Encoding header, you can add the Content-Length HTTP header to explicitly specify the total content length.
-This will require you to first compute the total length of the payload including the metadata you will send in each chunk.
-If you use the Transfer-Encoding you can transmit content before you know the total size of the payload.
+When transferring data in a series of chunks, you must use the Content-Length HTTP header to explicitly specify the total content length (object length in bytes plus metadata in each chunk).
+This will require you to pre-compute the total length of the payload including the metadata you will send in each chunk before starting your request.
+The x-amz-decoded-content-length header will contain the size of the object length in bytes.

-Each chunk is a finite structure that includes chunk data and some metadata, such as chunk size and chunk signature.
-Before sending the first chunk, you create a signature, referred to as "seed signature", in which you compute the signature using only the headers.
-You assume the seed signature as the signature of the zeroth chunk (something that does not exist).
-You send this signature in the first chunk.
-For each subsequent chunk, you create a chunk signature in which the string to sign includes the signature of the previous chunk.
+Each chunk signature calculation includes the signature of the previous chunk.
+To begin with, you create a seed signature using only the headers.
+You use the seed signature in the signature calculation of the first chunk.
+For each subsequent chunk, you create a chunk signature that includes signature of the previous chunk.
 Thus, the chunk signatures are chained together; that is, signature of chunk n is a function F(chunk n, signature(chunk n-1)).
 The chaining ensures you send the chunks in correct order.

-To perform a chunked upload:
+To perform a chunked upload, do the following:

-1. Decide payload chunk size.
-You will need this when you write the code.

-Chunk size must be at least 8 KB.
+- 1. Decide payload chunk size.
+You need this when you write the code. - Chunk size must be at least 8 KB.
 We recommend a chunk size of a least 64 KB for better performance.
 This chunk size applies to all chunk except the last one.
 The last chunk you send can be smaller than 8 KB.
-If your payload is small and can fit in one chunk, then it can be smaller than the 8 KB.

-- 2. Create the seed signature for inclusion in the first chunk.
+If your payload is small and can fit in one chunk, then it can be smaller than the 8 KB. - 2.
+Create the seed signature for inclusion in the first chunk.
 For more information, see Calculating the Seed Signature (p.
-31). - 3.
-Create first chunk and stream it.
+32). - 3.
+Create the first chunk and stream it.
 For more information, see Defining the Chunk Body (p.
-34). - 4.
+35). - 4.
 For each subsequent chunk, calculate the chunk signature that includes the previous signature in the string you sign, construct the chunk and send it.
 For more information, see Defining the Chunk Body (p.
-34). - 5.
-Send the final additional chunk, same as other chunks in construction but has zero data bytes.
+35). - 5.
+Send the final additional chunk, same as other chunks in construction, but it has zero data bytes.
 For more information, see Defining the Chunk Body (p.
-34).
+35).